 More than 320 billion emails are sent daily worldwide.
 Unfortunately, most of them are never open or delivered.
 And those that are open often are overlooked and erased.
 Then, why is email marketing still one of the best ways to promote and communicate with other people?

 Well, the answer is simple.
 Good practices for email design and development are essential to increase engagement.
+If the email is opened on a smartphone, tablet, or computer, it will look fantastic, perform well, and be simple for the recipient to read thanks to responsive email templates.

 When you design an email, it’s crucial to consider critical elements such as the colors and fonts.
 Besides, the email content must be visually attractive to grab the reader’s attention.